adamsilver/fdpb/09-an-expense-form.md

 ## The Add Another Pattern

-If your interface needs to be used more frequently and doesn't need to branch, then you can consider the Add Another pattern.
+If your interface needs to be used more frequently and doesn't need to branch, you can consider the Add Another pattern.
 This consists of a single form, on a single page, submitted in a single step.

 It works by using Javascript to create extra form fields instantaneously which expedites the process.